eemeresiev/eemeresiev/README.md

 ### 👨‍💻: About Me :

-- :telescope: I am a data science enthusiast with a Master's degree in Applied Statistics and Data Analytics from Central Michigan University, United State.
+- :telescope: I am a data science enthusiast with a Master's degree in Applied Statistics and Data Analytics from Central Michigan University, United States.

 - :seedling: Data science ethusiast.